gomi42/FocalMaster/README.md

 ### Scan Barcodes
 ![scan barcodes](Images/ScanBarcodes.jpg)

-Here you specify all image files that belong a one program and start the scan process.
-The order of the files is very important.
-The fist page of the barcode listing must be the first file in the list and so on.
+Here you specify all image files that belong to one program and start the scan process.
+The order of the files is important.
+The first page of the barcode listing must be the first file in the list and so on.
 Otherwise the scanner stops with a checksum error.
 In case of an error the appropriate image is shown in the "Barcode View" page and the barcodes are marked with a color code.
 Please refer to the "Barcode View" page for more information.

 #### Add
 Add files to the list.
 Drag & Drop is also supported.
 Please note, that Drag & Drop does not keep the order of your selection.